 “Use of Property Values and Location Decisions for Environmental Valuation.”
 (2018).
 Oxford Research Encyclopedia of Environmental Science: Environmental Economics, Jim Kahn (Ed.), Oxford University Press.

-“The Impact of Shale Gas and Oil Development on Light Pollution in Dark Sky Areas” with Andrew Boslett, Elaine Hill and Lujia Zhang.
+“The Impact of Shale Gas and Oil Development on Light Pollution in Dark Sky Areas” with Andrew Boslett (1st author), Elaine Hill and Lujia Zhang.
 (2018).

 "Does Shale Gas Development Impact Infant Health through Drinking Water?" with Elaine Hill.
 (2017).

 "Exceeding the Threshold: Hedonic Analysis of Brownfield Contamination" with Gabrielle Inder.
 (2016).

 Awards, Fellowships and Grants

 2018 Faculty Teaching Award, Department of Economics, University of Kentucky